JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

    ```

    * `headers` is the list of header files to generate Kotlin stubs.
 You can add multiple files to this entry,
-     separating each with a `\` on a new line.
+     separating each with a space.
 In this case, it's only `png.h`.
 The referenced files need to be available
-     on the system path (in this case, it's `/usr/include/png`).
+     on the specified path (in this case, it's `/usr/include/png`).
    * `headerFilter` shows what exactly is included.
 In C, all the headers are also included when one file references
      another one with the `#include` directive.
 Sometimes it's not necessary, and you can add this parameter
      [using glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to fine-tune things.

-     `headerFilter` is an optional argument and is mostly used when the library is installed as a system library.
-You don't
-     want to fetch external dependencies (such as system `stdint.h` header) into the interop library.
-It may be important to
-     optimize the library size and fix potential conflicts between the system and the provided Kotlin/Native compilation
-     environment.

    * If the behavior for a certain platform needs to be modified, you can use a format like `compilerOpts.osx` or
      `compilerOpts.linux` to provide platform-specific values to the options.
 In this case, they are macOS